RAF Valley: Postwar operations

-During 1950 many improvements were made to the hangars and buildings at Valley and on 1 April 1951 No. 202 Advanced Flying School was reformed here in No. 25 Group to train fighter pilots on Vampire and Meteor jet aircraft.
-Vampire FB.5 and T.11 and Meteor T.7 marks were used until the unit was re-designated No. 7 Flying Training School (FTS) on 1 June 1954.
-On 15 August 1960 the unit was renumbered No. 4 Flying Training School RAF which is still based at the airfield.
+During 1950 many improvements were made to the hangars and buildings at Valley, and on 1 April 1951 No. 202 Advanced Flying School was reformed here within No. 25 Group to train fighter pilots on de Havilland Vampire and Gloster Meteor jet aircraft.
+Vampire FB.5 and T.11 and Meteor T.7 marks were used until the unit was redesignated No. 7 Flying Training School (FTS) on 1 June 1954.
+On 15 August 1960 the unit was renumbered No. 4 FTS RAF which is still based at the airfield.

 The first Folland Gnat jet trainers were received on 7 November 1962 and many examples of the type were successfully operated for many years.
 These were supplemented by Hawker Hunters for advanced training, marks F.6 and T.7 being used.
-The first BAE Hawks arrived on 11 November 1976 and this type is still in use by 4 FTS.
+The first Hawker Siddeley Hawk T.1s arrived on 11 November 1976 and a modified version of this type is still in use by 4 FTS called the BAE Systems Hawk T.2.

 RAF Valley previously hosted the Headquarters and 'C Flight' of No. 22 Squadron, part of the RAF's Search and Rescue Force.
 By October 2015, the RAF SAR Force had been relieved of their responsibility by a new contractor-led operation, run by Bristow Helicopters, and the nearest SAR unit is now based at Caernarfon Airport.
 The RAF Operational Conversion Unit, 203(R) Squadron, was also based at Valley to train new aircrew onto the Westland Sea King HAR.3/3A, and prepare them for their SAR operations.
-The Duke of Cambridge, second-in-line to the British Throne, was assigned to C Flight, 22 Squadron at RAF Valley, as a pilot flying the Sea King search and rescue helicopter.
+The then Duke of Cambridge, Prince William, now heir apparent to the British Throne, was assigned to C Flight, 22 Squadron at RAF Valley, as a pilot flying the Sea King search and rescue helicopter.
 He finished his last shift as a pilot on Tuesday 10 September 2013.

-No. 208(R) Squadron, which provided legacy Hawk T1 advanced flying training and tactical weapons training disbanded in June 2016.
+No. 208(R) Squadron, which provided legacy Hawk T.1 advanced flying training and tactical weapons training, disbanded in June 2016.